 Your health care plan will state where you will keep medication in your program.
 You may have a couple of places.
-If you change the area where you keep medication, you must update your health care plan.
+If you change the area where you keep medication, you must update your health care plan and make all appropriate staff aware of the new location.